TLacke/node-red-contrib-automation-controller/README.md

 #### Activate on
 The value to match the **input** field against to begin execute the rule.
+_**JS accepted:** This field is designed to handle JavaScript (see JavaScript secion for more info).
+It will accept the return value to match against the input or, it can return a true/false statement to tell if matched the field._

 #### Deactivate on
 The value to match the **input** field against to halt/stop the execution of this rule.
+_**JS accepted:** This field is designed to handle JavaScript (see JavaScript secion for more info).
+It will accept the return value to match against the input or, it can return a true/false statement to tell if matched the field._

 #### Time out
 The time to wait before this action can be executed again. *(This will also prevent other rules to be executed if **behavior** is preventing multiple rules.)*